Vitamin B12 Shots – Tried and Tested

 Vitamin B12 Injections – Still a Good Alternative?

-Given its high purity and the comfortable management, vitamin B12 shots represent an excellent alternative to oral vitamin B12 supplements for many people.
-Injections are particularly recommended in specific clinical cases of B12 deficiency because of their higher intake levels.
+Given their high purity and ease of use, vitamin B12 shots are an excellent alternative to oral supplements for many people.
+Injections are particularly recommended in specific clinical cases of vitamin B12 deficiency because they allow for a considerably high intake.

-The option of just four shots a year without needing to constantly think about vitamin B12 intake is also an attractive proposition as a solution for vegans and vegetarians.
-However, from a naturopathic view, shots should be an anomaly.
-A daily oral supply with low levels of vitamin B12 is more natural and gentle than flooding the body with high quantities of vitamin B12 from time to time.
+The option of just four shots a year without needing to constantly think about vitamin B12 intake is also an attractive proposition for vegans and vegetarians.
+However, from a naturopathic view, shots should be an exception.
+A daily oral supply with low levels of B12 is much more natural, far gentler than flooding the body with high quantities of B12 at intervals.

 - Keith Boddy, Priscilla King, L. Mervyn, A. Macleod, J.F.
 Adams, Retention of cyanocobalamin, hydroxocobalamin, and coenzyme B12 after parenteral administration, The Lancet, Volume 292, Issue 7570, 28 September 1968, Pages 710-712, ISSN 0140-6736, http://dx.doi.org/10.1016/S0140-6736(68)90752-6.

 - Glass GB, Skeggs HR, Lee DH, Jones EL, Hardy WW.
 Hydroxocobalamin.
 I. Blood levels and urinary excretion of vitamin B12 in man after a single parenteral dose of aqueous hydroxocobalamin, aqueous cyanocobalamin and cyanocobalamin zinc-tannate complex.
 Blood.
 1961 Nov;18:511-21.
 PubMed PMID: 13899122.